-Banish the sniffles, cure all ailments, and drive away the stay-at-home-Quarantine blues with a big pot of Dak Gomtang.
+Banish the sniffles, cure all ailments, and drive away the blues with a big pot of Dak Gomtang.
 A satisfying bowl of Korean Chicken Soup comfort.

 There’s just something about chicken soup.
 Nourishing.
 Comforting.
 Homey.
 Like a fluffy blanket wrapped around you, chicken soup makes you feel warm and protected.

-I grew up eating this Korean Chicken Soup, made by my Halmoni.
+I grew up eating this Korean Chicken Soup, made by my Korean grandmother.
 She simmered the chicken bones until the broth turned milky white.
 She also seasoned the chicken two ways, to satisfy the different taste buds in the family.
 I remember soaking big spoonfuls of rice into the broth and savoring each and every bite.

 Dak Gomtang also has a distinctly Korean flavor profile: green onions, mineral salt, ginger, garlic, and sweet potato noodles.
 There’s nothing quite like the taste of Korean Chicken Soup.

 - Whole Chicken.
 The star ingredient.
 Find the best chicken you can find.
 I recommend organic, free-range chicken for best flavor.

 - Onion + Carrot + Garlic + Ginger.
 The essential aromatics.